ogt/workdays/Readme.md

 Holidays is an optional list of one or more dates to exclude from the working calendar, such as state and federal holidays and floating holidays.
 The holiday list should not have duplicates.

+Weekends is an optional tuple of integers that correlate to the standard weekday numbers which defaults to (5,6) indicating Saturday and Sunday.

 The function should work almost identically to the corresponding Workday function of Excel  (Analysis ToolPak)